Welcome to today's edition of the Rush 24-7 podcast.

 They're waiting for something else to happen.

-They probably American Spectator has a piece here by Ned Barnett called Hillary Clinton's Nuclear Option.
+They probably, American Spectator has a piece here by Ned Barnett called Hillary Clinton's Nuclear Option.

-And his theory is that uh until the first ballot in Denver in August, Hillary still has a chance here.
+And his theory is that until the first ballot in Denver in August, Hillary still has a chance here.

-And she knows it, and the Clintons do not quit.
+And the Clintons do not quit.

 They do not quit.